-The following is an excerpt of commencement day of Spring 200 + hour Ready-to-Lead-Strala Training by a Strala regular and good friend of ours, Todd Belt.
+The following is an excerpt of commencement day of Spring 200+Hour Yoga Leadership Training by a Strala regular and good friend of ours, Todd Belt.
 He spoke to the group as a friend, student, customer, beginner, and open mind.
 The following is great advice for new and experienced yoga teachers, to not only remember who they are teaching to, but the potential for continued learning, helping, and humility in the process.
 Enjoy! – xo Tara

 To my new Yoga Instructor,